AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 *Code snippet from matic truffle docs.*

 **IMPORTANT:- If you are dealing with any errors while deploying the Smart Contracts to Polygon (Matic) then check out the "Dealing with different errors" section of [Deploying and Debugging the Smart Contracts on Polygon]() tutorial on Figment learn.**

+let's run the react app on http://localhost:3000/ by `npm start` command.

+First, you'll see a MetaMask pop up to `connect` your MetaMask wallet.

+Now you can upload and share videos on your DApp which is deployed on polygon network.

+But it's running on the localhost, to

+## Host the DApp on IPFS using Fleek
+You cannot call this project a "Decentralized Application" if you are hosting it on any centralized server.
+To make it decentralized, again we're going to use IPFS.
+But the problem here is you cannot update/modify the project with the same IPFS hash.
+IPFS uses content based addressing, hence each asset has its own unique address.
+This is where we're going to use "Fleek" IPFS hosting and Filecoin storage platform where you can deploy the project, get a link, get SSL certificate, assign the domain, and update the project by simply connecting your GitHub repository.
+When you push any changes on that repo, fleek will automatically update the changes with new IPFS hash on same Fleek url.
+How cool is that?
+Let's see how it's done.